 The Virginia Council of Indians advises:1

-Up the Potomac River near the Fall Line, the Piscataway tayac based in modern-day Maryland governed multiple tribes, including the Dogues living between the mouth of the Occoquan River and modern-day Mount Vernon.
+Up the Potomac River near the Fall Line, the Piscataway tayac based in modern-day Maryland governed multiple tribes, including the Dogue living between the mouth of the Occoquan River and modern-day Mount Vernon.
 George Washington built his grist mill on Dogue Creek.

-At times, the Patowomecks living at the mouth of Potomac and Aquia creeks were more closely allied with that tayac across the Potomac River, rather than with Powhatan on the York River.
+At times, the Patawomeck living at the mouth of Potomac and Aquia creeks were more closely allied with that tayac across the Potomac River, rather than with Powhatan on the York River.
 In 1607 there was no "empire" controlled by either Powhatan or the tayac.
 Though both spoke Algonquian languages, there was no Algonquian "confederacy" in Eastern Virginia; Powhatan and the Piscataway tayac did not share authority.
 They were rivals, competing for power at the edge of their territories.

 The individual leaders who controlled kinship-based towns and tribes also competed for prestige and power.
 Competition was between tribal leaders, and with the paramount leaders too.
 Resistance to Powhatan's control is indicated by the location of so many towns north of the Rappahannock River.
 That river was a dividing line between Native Americans long before King Charles I made it a boundary of the Fairfax Grant.